alexindata/irisAppSlidify/index.Rmd

 ### [The new irisApp][1] will give you the answer

-### All you need to is know the length and width of the sepal and the petal
+### All you need are the lengths and widths of the sepal and the petal

 [1]: https://alexindata.shinyapps.io/irisApp/ "The new irisApp"